bilgekeremsever/ilknur-business-website/README.md

 This is a repository for a business website - React/Next application.

+## Database Access

+Project requires access to a populated database.
+Therefore in _.env.local.example_ file; both api_url and a read-only api-token is provided.
+These two environment variable is enough to run the project.
+Copy those two variables into an _.env.local_ file to get ready.

 ## Resource guide

 Styles are bundled up, and served as global in \_app.js.
 [BEM](https://en.bem.info/methodology/) is used whenever possible.